Decomposition and Interpretation of Treatment Effects in Settings with Delayed Outcomes: Setup and Notation

-The third class of applications include clinical trials and randomized experiments with a follow up period between the treatment assignment and the realization of the outcome of interest.
-There, researchers typically fully control the assignment of the main treatment of interest but are unable to restrict behaviour in the follow up period.
+The third class of applications includes clinical trials and randomized experiments with a follow-up period between the treatment assignment and the realization of the outcome of interest.
+There, researchers typically fully control the assignment of the main treatment of interest but are unable to restrict behavior in the follow-up period.
 For example, the clinical trial run by \cite{Moderna} to study the efficacy of the Moderna COVID-19 vaccine against SARS-CoV-2 infections.
 Participants in the study were randomized to Immediate Vaccination Group 1 (receiving the Moderna COVID-19 Vaccine on Day 1 and Day 29) or Standard of Care Group 2, with vaccination given at months 4 and 5.
-During the months following vaccinations, participants received visits that checked for infections and could include blood collection, nasal swabs, SARS-CoV-2 screening, COVID-19 symptom check, and questionnaires.
-In this example, $D$ would be an indicator of whether the participant received a vaccine, $Y$ would be an indicator of whether the participant got infected within the 4 months of the study, and $A$ would include other actions taken by the participants that could affect infection rates, like whether the participants wear masks in public, whether the participants avoid large gatherings, etc.\footnote{In this paper we abstract away from spillover effects between individuals, which could be relevant in the context of this and other examples we describe.} Another example is \cite{Beaman/etal:2013}, who conduct a field experiment that provides free fertilizer to women rice farmers in Mali to measure how farmers choose to use the fertilizer and the overall impact on profitability.
+During the months following vaccinations, participants received visits that checked for infections and could include blood collection, nasal swabs, SARS-CoV-2 screening, COVID-19 symptom checks, and questionnaires.
+In this example, $D$ would be an indicator of whether the participant received a vaccine, $Y$ would be an indicator of whether the participant got infected within the 4 months of the study, and $A$ would include other actions taken by the participants that could affect infection rates, like whether the participants wear masks in public, whether the participants avoid large gatherings, etc.\footnote{In this paper we abstract away from spillover effects between individuals, which could be relevant in the context of this and other examples we describe.} Another example is \cite{Beaman/etal:2013}, who conducted a randomized field experiment that provides free fertilizer to female rice farmers in Mali to measure how they choose to use the fertilizer and the overall impact on profitability.
 The authors distributed the fertilizer in May 2020 and conducted two follow-up surveys, one in August 2020 and one in December 2020, right after the harvest.
 In this example, $D$ would be an indicator of whether the farmer received free fertilizer, $Y$ would be a measure of output like crop yield or just profits, and $A$ would include all relevant complementary agricultural inputs, such as labor, herbicides, and water usage.
-Due to its simplicity, we use this example to illustrate the concepts we define in the next section.
+Due to its simplicity, we use this farming example to illustrate the concepts we define in the next section.